wanyeonkim/wanyeonkim/README.md

 ### Hello :) 👋

-- 🕴🏻 I’m currently working on Mobile Application.
+- 🕴🏻 I’m currently working on Backend Development with Mobile Application.

 - 🎓 I’m currently learning a lot of things.